angrycompany16/mask_of_the_tomb/README.md

 # Mask of the tomb (temporary title)

 This is a small, sokoban-style puzzle platformer I've been sporadiucally working on over the past year.
 It is written in Go using ebitengine, and uses LDtk for level editing.
 I also (plan to) make music for the game using Supercollider.
-The project can be run by downloading the repo and using
+The project can be run by cloning the repo and using

 ```
   go run .